friendly-traceback/docs/source/syntax_tracebacks_en_3.6.rst

       File "TESTS:\None", line TESTS:\None
     SyntaxError: too many statically nested blocks

-        Seriously?

     A `SyntaxError` occurs when Python cannot understand your code.

-    You cannot be serious!

-    In case this is a mistake in a real program, please consider reducing the number of nested code blocks.
+    Your code is too complex for Python: you need to reduce the number of indented code blocks contained inside other code blocks.

-(176) Triple-equal sign
+(177) Triple-equal sign
 -----------------------

 .. code-block:: none